mParticle/mparticle-roku-sdk/README.md

 ### Screen Events

 Screen events are a special case of event specifically designed to represent the viewing of a screen.
-Several mParticle integrations support special functionality (ex funnel analysis) based on screen events.
+Several mParticle integrations support special functionality (e.g. funnel analysis) based on screen events.

 ```brightscript
 mp.logScreenEvent("hello screen!")